Francis Zammit Dimech: Political career

 Zammit Dimech's role in the Maltese national government was not limited to his ministerial appointments.
 Throughout his 30-year stint as member of the Parliament of Malta, Zammit Dimech also served as chairman of the Foreign and European Affairs Committee, in addition to being a member of the Maltese Parliamentary Delegation to the Parliamentary Assembly of the Council of Europe.
 From 2008 to 2010 he chaired the Legislation Committee in the Maltese national parliament.
 Prior to the EU accession, Zammit Dimech served as member of the EU-Malta joint Parliamentary Committee.

-Zammit Dimech has been heavily involved in the Maltese Nationalist Party since serving as the President of the Youth Branch in 1985.
+Zammit Dimech was heavily involved in the Maltese Nationalist Party since serving as the President of the Youth Branch in 1985.
 Other positions that Mr. Zammit Dimech obtained in the National Party include, information secretary, and president of the Administrative Council.
 Additionally, he became a member of the Nationalist Party Executive Committee, in 1987.